janmasarik/low-hanging/README.md

 # low-hanging
-Lightweight and extensible horizontal vulnerability scanner.
-Pass list of domains and check for low hanging fruits.
+`low-hanging` aims to be lightweight and extensible horizontal vulnerability scanner.

+Just pass list of domains/IPs and `low-hanging` will check for easily detectable vulnerabilities with low false positive rate.

 Made to be easily extensible.
-Adding more checks is just few lines of code with pre-initialized `requests-http` session ()with nice features like JS rendering).
+Adding more checks is just few lines of code with features like JS rendering in your possession thanks to `requests-html`.

 Inspired by https://github.com/tomnomnom/meg, but made to be easily pluggable into your fully automated workflow.